cirosantilli/markdown-style-guide/README.md

 If possible, use a technology stack that stores top-level header information outside of the ordinary markdown.
 For example, in [Jekyll](https://github.com/jekyll/jekyll) projects, top-level header information can be stored as file metadata on the front matter, and used from templates.

+Prefer to start headers of files without a top-level header at level `h1`.

 #### Header case

 - use an upper case letter as the first letter of a header, unless it is a word that always starts with lowercase letters, e.g. computer code.